The Lost Art of Effective Doctor’s

 “School…is he delayed in Language and Math?”
 Yes.
 “Yep, part of it.”

 “Deaf?”
 Yes, in his right ear.
 “Also part of it.”

-**UPDATE to say that what he was experiencing with the sleep episodes are not seizures.
-They are called Functional Neurological Disorder.
-Blog post coming soon about that.**
+UPDATE to say that what he was experiencing with the sleep episodes are not seizures.
+They are called Functional Neurological Disorders.
+A blog post is coming soon about that.

 I am OVERWHELMED.